vsilaev/tascalate-concurrent/README.md

     .onTimeout( "Timed-out!", Duration.ofSeconds(3) );
 ```
 The example shows, that `callPromise` will be settled within 3 seconds either successfully/exceptionally as a result of the `someLongRunningIoBoundMehtod` execution, or with a default value `"Timed-out!"` when time exceeded.

+It's important to mention the crucial difference between `Promise.orTimeot / onTimeout` and `CompletableFuture.orTimeout / completeOnTimeout` in Java 9+.
+In Tascalate Concurrent both operations return a _new_ `Promise`, that is may be canceled individually, without cancelling the original `Promise`.
+Moreover, the original `Promise` will not be completed with `TimeoutException` when time expired but rather with the `CancellationException` (in the case of `orTimeou([duration], true)` or `orTimeout([duration])`).
+The behavior of `CompletableFuture` in Java 9+ is radically different: timeout-related operations are just "side-effects", and the returned value is the original `CompletableFuture` itself.
+So the call to `completableFuture.orTimeout(100, TimeUnit.MILLIS).cancel()` will cancel the `completableFuture` itself, and there is no way to revert the timeout once it's set.
+Correspondingly, when time expired the original `completableFuture` will be completed exceptionally with `TimeoutException`.

 Finally, the `Promise` interface provides an option to insert delays into the call chain:
 ```java